gradle/gradle/subprojects/docs/src/samples/compositeBuilds/hierarchical-multirepo/README.md

 ### Switching to use binary dependency

 As long as the modules are available in a binary repository, the `multirepo-app` build will continue to work even if you don't have some modules available locally.
-In this case, Gradle will not load the included build, and will use a binary dependency downloaded from a repository instead.
+In this case Gradle will use a binary dependency downloaded from a repository instead.

 #### Preparing the binary repository